Link FactSet and CRSP

 My thoughts on Python for accounting research

-1. Although Python looks trendy, still few accounting researchers master this language.
-Research is oftentimes a co-authorship.
-If the research code can only be understood by one person in a research team, it will be counter productive.
+• While Python may seem trendy, its user base in accounting research is still relatively small.
+Research often involves co-authorship.
+If the research code can only be understood by one person in a research team, it can be counterproductive.

-2. Because not many researchers use Python yet, Python users cannot take advantage of many ready-to-use code written in SAS which has a larger user base.
+• Due to the limited usage of Python among researchers, Python users cannot take full advantage of the many ready-to-use code written in SAS, which has a larger user base.

-3. Debugging in Python is harder than in commercial software such as SAS and Stata.
-Freeware sounds appealing, but I always find I end up spending more time when using freeware which typically lacks detailed and excellent help documentation.
+• Debugging in Python is more challenging compared to commercial software like SAS and Stata.
+While freeware may sound appealing, I have always found that I end up spending more time when using freeware, as it typically lacks detailed and excellent help documentation.

-4. Like Stata, at least for now, Python cannot manipulate large datasets (limited by the memory size of computer).
-If you are going to handle mega datasets such as intra-day bond/stock transaction data, Python will be a pain.
+• Similar to Stata, Python currently has limitations in manipulating large datasets, as it is constrained by the the computer’s memory size.
+If you anticipate working with mega datasets such as intra-day bond/stock transaction data, using Python can be a pain.

-SAS + Stata is a solid solution I advocate.
-I use SAS for SQL and Stata for everything else.
-Python is suitable for certain research topics such as textual analysis.
-If you decide to invest in learning Python, you can count on the following learning resources:
+SAS + Stata is a solid solution that I advocate for.
+I use SAS for SQL and Stata for all other tasks.
+Python is well-suited for specific research topics such as textual analysis.
+If you decide to invest in learning Python, you can rely on the following learning resources:

-1. The Python Tutorial on the official Python website: https://docs.python.org/3.10/tutorial/index.html – easy for a fast read.
+• The Python Tutorial on the official Python website (https://docs.python.org/3.10/tutorial/index.html) is an easy and quick read.

-Use Stata to do propensity score matching (PSM)
+Stata command to perform propensity score matching (PSM)

-Most propensity score matching (PSM) examples are using cross-sectional data instead of panel data.
-However, accounting research often uses panel data (i.e., observations with two subscripts i and t, e.g. firm-years) in a difference-in-differences (DID) research design, so that there are two dummy variables, TREATMENT and POST, in the following regression:
+Most propensity score matching (PSM) examples typically use cross-sectional data rather than panel data.
+However, in accounting research, panel data (observations with two subscripts i and t, e.g., firm-years) are often used in a difference-in-differences (DID) research design.
+This involves two dummy variables, TREATMENT and POST , in the following regression:

 Outcome = TREATMENT + POST + TREATMENT * POST

-where TREATMENT often indicates an event and POST indicates before or after that event.
-It is common that we do a one-to-one matching, and it arguably makes more sense that such one-to-one matching is done by using selected pre-event and firm-level variables (Xs).
-The pre-event variables can be measured either at the most recent date before the event (e.g., the total assets at the most recent quarter end before the event) or at the average over the pre-event period (e.g., the average total assets in the four quarters preceding the event).
+where TREATMENT indicates a treatment event and POST indicates before or after that event.
+In this context, it is common to perform one-to-one matching using selected pre-event and firm-level variables (Xs).
+These pre-event variables can be measured either at the most recent date before the event (e.g., total assets at the most recent quarter end before the event) or as an average over the pre-event period (e.g., average total assets in the four quarters preceding the event).

 TREATMENT = X1 + X2 + …